 Let’s look at what you can do with it:

 Those databases deserve extra attention.
 You can create relationships between databases – for example, link your tasks to projects, and projects to clients.
 Filters and sorting options are powerful.
-Want to see only tasks that are due this week and linked to project X?
+Want to see only tasks due this week that are linked to project X?
 Two clicks.

-But here’s where the learning curve comes into play.
+But this is also where the learning curve comes in.
 It takes a while before you understand how relationships work, what rollups do, and how to use formulas.
 The first week you’ll regularly be googling: “How do I do X in Notion?”

 Notion pricing

 The free plan is generous for individual users.
 Unlimited blocks, all features.
-Only file uploads are limited to 5MB and you only get 7 days of page history.
+Only the file upload is limited to 5MB and you only get 7 days of page history.
 Fine for personal use.

 For teams, it gets more expensive.
-The Plus plan costs $1 per month with monthly billing, or $1 per month if you pay annually (so $1 per year).
+The Plus plan costs $ 12 per month with monthly payment, or $ 10 per month if you pay annually (so $ 120 per year).
 Then you get unlimited file uploads and 30 days of history.
-The Business plan costs $1 per month (monthly) or $1 per month with annual billing ($1 per year), with additional admin tools and SAML SSO.
+The Business plan costs $ 24 per month (monthly) or $ 20 per month with annual payment ($ 240 per year), with additional admin tools and SAML SSO.

 Is it worth it?
 For small teams that want their entire workflow in Notion: yes.
-You’re replacing multiple tools then.
+You’re replacing multiple tools.
 But for larger teams, it can add up quickly.
 Ten people on the Plus plan?
-That’s $1 per year.
-Then you might also look at ClickUp or Monday.com which offer more out-of-the-box functionality.
+That’s $ 1200 per year.
+Then you could also look at ClickUp or Monday.com which offer more out-of-the-box functionality.

 Nice: there’s a 30-day trial for the paid plans.
 And students get the Plus plan free with a valid school email address.